… or maybe this Amiga 2000 wasn’t that extreme after all

 However, the front panel was in pretty poor shape and had to be addressed quickly.
 All screw studs were broken and it was missing a large chunk of plastic on one side.

-I’ve used my (current) standard method of plastic welding and reinforcing it with a brass mesh.
+I’ve used my (current) standard method of plastic welding and reinforced it with a brass mesh.
 Later, such a detail can be finished with polyester putty.
 This is how a stitching process looks.

 Initial plastic welding